-Leslie Ramyk, ED of the Conant Family Foundation, has volunteered to help with fundraising, scheduling, potential grantee inquiries, communications and other start-up work as needed through calendar year 2020.
+Leslie Ramyk, ED of the Conant Family Foundation, has volunteered to help with fundraising, scheduling, potential grantee inquiries, communications and other start-up work as needed.
 Leslie will be accountable to Crossroads Fund.

 On behalf of the Chicago Racial Justice Pooled Fund, we welcome your questions, suggestions and contributions.
 You can reach us at: